-3. Prepare a uniform layer of adhesive using a notch trowel 8-10mm thick, and back butter the base of the cobblestones as well.
+3. Prepare a uniform layer of adhesive using a notch trowel 8-10mm thick, and back butter the base of the tile as well.

 4. Lay stone elements so the timing corresponds to the drying time required for the adhesive used, without letting the glue create a film due to prolonged exposure to air.
 The stone pieces are then compacted evenly on the adhesive with a rubber mallet to ensure consistent contact with the glue.
+Consistent open joints should be allowed for at 4-6mm spacing